nequalszero/ReiClone/README.md

 # Future Directions for the Project

 ### Search Bar and Filters
-Search bar is could use a suggestions / auto-complete feature.
-Sidebar filter for results should be implemented.
+Search bar could use an auto-complete feature.
+A sidebar filter for results would be nice to implement.

 ### More Seeds
 Seed more categories and more items per category.